Why High Income Families Should Submit FAFSA

 Assumptions are often wrong

 Many families just assume they won’t qualify for aid, because their income is over a certain amount, or because they own a home.
 And often they are right!
 However, the reality is that eligibility for financial aid is determined by complex formulas, which consider more than just income and assets.
 There are no strict cut-offs or maximums, and the formulas are more generous than many people expect.
 Some families who assume they won’t qualify for anything are pleasantly surprised when the award letters arrive.
 Important to note – to be considered for the full scope of need-based financial aid, many colleges require additional forms in addition to the FAFSA.
 Please check the financial aid page of each colleges website carefully for full details on applying for need-based aid.

 FAFSA can serve as “insurance” against future changes

 Some colleges only offer aid in subsequent years if FAFSA was submitted when the student was an incoming freshman.
 Over the course of 4 years, the availability of scholarships may change, and a student might be eligible for awards that didn’t previously exist.
 Furthermore, a family’s financial circumstances can change.
 While nobody plans to be laid off, it does happen.
-And finally, a sibling entering college will increase aid eligibility, and many families find that they suddenly receive need-based aid when younger brother or sister starts college.
 Because some colleges will only give additional awards to students who filed FAFSA as incoming freshmen, it’s safest to just submit FAFSA when you first apply.

 FAFSA may open the doors to other types of aid

 Merit aid is awarded based on a student’s academic or extracurricular achievements.
 Surprisingly though, financial circumstances sometimes play a role in determining who gets merit aid.
 In some cases, a college will award merit aid specifically to students who applied for aid, but just missed qualifying for need-based aid.
 The assumption is that if the family considers themselves to have financial need, then offering some aid to offset the cost will make the student more likely to attend.